On trial for murder: 'I did not kill my husband'

 Loretta Van Buren arrived back home at 4:56 p.m. to make dinner and watch the World News Tonight on ABC with her husband at 5:30 p.m.
 She told of arriving and finding the door to the garage closed, the family cats inside.

-In the bed, Loretta Van Buren said she saw her husband form 1999 forward.
+In the bed, Loretta Van Buren said she saw her husband's silhouette.
 He was lying in bed and she thought he was asleep.
 When she leaned in, she said, she thought she saw blood.

-Clay Zelbst laid on the floor of Meaders’ courtroom and Loretta Van Buren reenacted her discovery of husband, Terry around 5 p.m.
+Clay Zelbst laid on the floor of Meaders’ courtroom and Loretta Van Buren reenacted her story of the discovery of husband, Terry, around 5 p.m.
 Sept.
 2, 2019.
 It was Labor Day that year.

 The jurors watched intently.
-Those on the second row stood to see every moment and discern its truth.
+Those on the second row stood to see.

 When first responders arrived, Loretta Van Buren said she didn’t think to say she’d touched the weapon; she believed it an obvious suicide.
 A bullet wound from his right side of the head, below and to the side of his right ear marked the entrance; a wound almost straight across that severed his spinal cord and injured his brain in its path marked the bullet’s exit.